osg-htc/k8s-hackathon-training/clusters/README-namespaces.md

               | kubeseal --cert sealed-secrets.pem -o yaml \
               > tenants/usatlas/deploy-key.yaml

+    2. Add a reference to `deploy-key.yaml` to `clusters/<YOUR USERNAME>/tenants/usatlas/kustomization.yaml` and commit
+        `deploy-key.yaml` along with your changes to `kustomization.yaml`.
+        When you're done, it should look like the following:

+            ---
+            namespace: usatlas

+            resources:
+              - deploy-key.yaml
+              - namespace.yaml

-    2. Create a `clusters/<YOUR USERNAME>/usatlas-ops/kustomization.yaml` with an empty resource list:
+    3. Create a `clusters/<YOUR USERNAME>/usatlas-ops/kustomization.yaml` with an empty resource list:

             ---
             resources: []